We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 - Ability to make a change to the booking at no cost.
 Great for a military family.

-- Choice of dining time if you wanted to eat in the main restaurants.
-We didn’t.
+- Choice of dining time if you wanted to eat in one of the included restaurants.

-Additionally, we added drinks packages ( 2 x Premium for the adults and Minors Package for the teenager) plus a Fun Pass for the arcades and F1 Simulator.
+- Additionally, we purchased drinks packages ( 2 x Premium for the adults and Minors Package for the teenager) plus a Fun Pass for the arcades and F1 Simulator.

 MSC Cruise: Would I do it again?

-The Northern Pearls cruise was a great way to hit several destinations in the same week, mixing in old favourites like Hamburg with new discoveries like Le Havre.
+The Northern Europe route was a great way to hit several destinations in the same week, mixing in old favourites, like Hamburg, with new discoveries like Le Havre.

-MSC has taken a low cost airline approach to cruising; you buy a basic fare and add on all the extras.
-That worked really well for my family, we just wanted to give it a go and cherry pick things to try.
+MSC has a low cost airline approach to cruising; you buy a basic fare and add on chosen extras.
+That worked really well for my family, take what you need and leave what you don’t!

 Helen x